phreda4/r3vm/README.md

 	1 + ) drop
 ```

-account from 1 to 9, while the conditional is being fulfilled
+account from 1 to 9, while the Top of stack is less 10.